Trump's Tariffs Cause Issues For American Manufacturers

 President Donald Trump’s tariffs on steel and aluminum from China are causing concerns for major U.S. manufacturers, Reuters news agency reported today.
-Worried about tariffs on Chinese steel and aluminum, executives fear what is currently considered a row could escalate into an all-out trade war.
+Worried about tariffs on Chinese steel and aluminum, executives fear that what is currently considered a row could escalate into an all-out trade war.

-Reuters analyzed transcripts of S&P 500 companies conference calls – conversations between investors and executives, reporting quarterly results.
+Reuters analyzed transcripts of S&P 500 companies conference calls — conversations between investors and executives, reporting quarterly results.
 Trump’s tariffs are a topic that has arisen on a fifth of analyzed calls.
-Executives at famous American companies such as Harley-Davidson Inc, Ford Motor Co, and Whirlpool Corp were among those warning investors about the impact so called Trump Tariffs will have on business.
+Executives at famous American companies such as Harley-Davidson Inc, Ford Motor Co, and Whirlpool Corp were among those warning investors about the impact so-called Trump Tariffs will have on business.

 During a conference call with analysts, Harley-Davidson Chief Financial Officer John Olin warned that Trump’s tariffs will, apart from affecting raw material costs, produce various extra costs for the motorcycle maker.
 “That’s going to provide quite a headwind for the company over the next several quarters,” he said.